 Step 2: Identify the riskiest parts of the model by stage and type

-Unlike a business plan, the power of the canvas lies in it’s ability to pinpoint areas with the most “unknowables” — aka risk.
-You need to tackle business model risk much the same way as you would tackle product risk i.e. early and often.
-Ironically, we do the exact opposite when we choose to defer things like pricing and channels over things we’re more comfortable doing like building the product.
+Unlike a business plan, the power of the canvas lies in its ability to pinpoint areas with the most “unknowables” — aka risk.
+It would help if you tackled business model risk much the same way as you would tackle product risk, i.e., early and often.
+Ironically, we do the exact opposite when we choose to defer things like pricing and channels over things we’re more comfortable doing, like building the product.

 While what you consider risky is somewhat dependent on the type of startup you are building, I find a lot of it is dependent on the stage of your startup.
 For instance, when considering a new product, the biggest risk I want to mitigate is ensuring this is something worth building in the first place.
 The riskiest part is often not the solution but the problem.

-Step 3: Select the right tactics that maximize for speed, learning, and focus
+Step 3: Select the right tactics that maximize speed, learning, and focus

 I often will test multiple models in parallel at the outset of a product through pivot experiments.
-For instance, if I were building a file sharing product that could possibly be used by attorneys, doctors, and graphic designers, I would create a Lean Canvas for each and conduct a few broad sweep customer interviews against each customer segment.
-If I get a strong enough signal from a particular customer segment, I might drop some models over others and the type of experiments I run over time become more focussed on optimizing a single model.
+For instance, if I were building a file-sharing product that could be used by attorneys, doctors, and graphic designers, I would create a Lean Canvas for each and conduct a few broad-sweep customer interviews against each customer segment.
+If I get a strong enough signal from a particular customer segment, I might drop some models over others and the type of experiments I run over time become more focused on optimizing a single model.

 People, People, People